Equine nutrition: Water

 Water makes up between 62-68% of a horse's body weight and is essential for life.
 Horses can only live a few days without water, becoming dangerously dehydrated if they lose 8-10% of their natural body water.
-Therefore, it is critically important for horses to have access to a fresh, clean, and adequate supply of water.

 An average 1,000 lb horse drinks 10 to 12 USgal of water per day, more in hot weather, when eating dry forage such as hay, or when consuming high levels of salt, potassium, and magnesium.
 Horses drink less water in cool weather or when on lush pasture, which has a higher water content.
 When under hard work, or if a mare is lactating, water requirements may be as much as four times greater than normal.
 In the winter, snow is not a sufficient source of water for horses.
 Though they need a great deal of water, horses spend very little time drinking; usually 1–8 minutes a day, spread out in 2-8 episodes.

 Water plays an important part in digestion.
 The forages and grains horses eat are mixed with saliva in the mouth to make a moist bolus that can be easily swallowed.
 Therefore, horses produce up to 10 USgal or 85 lb. of saliva per day.